 Scholarships & work placements

-Scholarships & work placements provide access to a first-class education and paid placement and employment opportunities for outstanding students of many academic disciplines who may not otherwise be able to afford these life-changing experiences.
+Scholarships and work placements provide access to a first-class education, and paid placement and employment opportunities for outstanding students of many academic disciplines who may not otherwise be able to afford these life-changing experiences.

 Charity information: Royal Holloway University of London